alvfig/weather/README.md

 # Weather Station Service

-A DHT22 on a Raspberry Pi 3B+
+A DHT22 sensor on a Raspberry Pi 3B+